laszloekovacs/panaedit/README.md

 ### notes & ideas & plans?
 - replace redux with zustand maybe
-- separate the internal state of the editor from panellum scene file
+- separate the internal state of the editor from panellum scene file, generate state from it for the viewer as needed
 - -> have abstract converter that can be implemented for different viewers too
 - update vite, tw, remove not used frameworks